What to know about Clapham

 Green spaces in Clapham

 One of the prime attractions of Clapham is Clapham Common itself, which offers a substantial area of green open space with some 220 acres of land.
 Mentioned as far back as the Domesday Book in 1086, Clapham Common offers three ponds, an all-weather games area, tennis courts, bowling greens and grass pitches.
-With two playgrounds and three cafes for weary parents, Clapham Common also provides diverse ecological areas.
+With two playgrounds and two cafes for weary parents, Clapham Common also provides diverse ecological areas.
 Clapham Common Bandstand is an impressive historical feature of the common and boasts the accolade of the oldest and largest bandstand in Greater London.
 There are also other parks in the area, including Heathbrook Park and Larkhall Park.Read more

 Transport in Clapham